 Invoice factoring is not algebra and at its most complex requires a small bit of multiplication.
 We want you and your CPA or accountant to understand the accounting math behind your cost of factoring at BusinessCash.com.
-In addition, what factoring means for the success of your business.
+Also, what factoring means for the success of your business.